Het Steen

 Contribution

-I managed the design of the visual and multimedia elements, translating the visual approach into a variety of interactive experiences, 360° projections, and immersive installations.
-The aim was to create a seamless connection between the city’s rich history and its contemporary energy, offering visitors an entertaining and intriguing journey.
+I led the UX/UI and multimedia design of the visitor experience, translating the visual approach into a variety of interactive experiences, audiovisual installations elements, 360° projections, and immersive installations.

 • Woman exploring a room lined with life-size vertical screens, each presenting cultural stories and visuals from different neighborhoods of Antwerp.